awsdocs/amazon-athena-user-guide/doc_source/workgroups-create-update-delete.md

 You can also use the [CreateWorkGroup](https://docs.aws.amazon.com/athena/latest/APIReference/API_CreateWorkGroup.html) API operation to create a workgroup\.

 **Important**
-After you create workgroups, create [IAM Policies for Workgroups](workgroups-iam-policy.md) IAM that allow you to run workgroup\-related actions\.
+After you create workgroups, create [ IAM policies for accessing workgroups](workgroups-iam-policy.md) IAM that allow you to run workgroup\-related actions\.

 ## Edit a workgroup<a name="editing-workgroups"></a>

 Editing a workgroup requires permissions to `UpdateWorkgroup` API operations\.
-See [Access to Athena Workgroups](workgroups-access.md) and [IAM Policies for Accessing Workgroups](workgroups-iam-policy.md)\.
+See [Access to workgroups and tags](workgroups-access.md) and [ IAM policies for accessing workgroups](workgroups-iam-policy.md)\.
 If you are adding or editing tags, you also need to have permissions to `TagResource`\.
 See [Tag policy examples for workgroups](tags-access-control.md#tag-policy-examples-workgroups)\.

 **To edit a workgroup in the console**